 You will notice more tricep activation than a standard bench press grip since activation is taken away from the pectoralis major and put on to the triceps as your grip moves inward.

-Curious to know what grip you should take for overhead press?
+Curious to know what grip you should take for the overhead press?
 Read: What Is The Best Overhead Press Grip Width.

 3. Wide Grip Bench Press